lovell/sharp/docs/api-utility.md

 > simd([simd]) ⇒ <code>boolean</code>

 Get and set use of SIMD vector unit instructions.
-Requires libvips to have been compiled with liborc support.
+Requires libvips to have been compiled with highway support.

 Improves the performance of `resize`, `blur` and `sharpen` operations by taking advantage of the SIMD vector unit of the CPU, e.g. Intel SSE and ARM NEON.